Skip to content

 An expert on every alert.

-The Incident Investigator triages every alert, correlates the evidence, and posts a structured RCA in Slack before a human has even looked.
+The Incident Investigator triages every alert or Slack tag, correlates Datadog metrics, Sentry errors, GitLab changes, and code context, then posts a structured RCA before a human has even looked.
 You stay in the loop only for the judgment calls.

 Measured on Augment’s own on-call